 The best nonstick matrix coating available from Whitford, Xylan 1840 has the best non-wetting and release properties of their post forming coatings.
 Also available in a FDA-compliant version as Xylan 8840.

 A chrome-free coating that is RoHS compliant, Xylan 5230 is specified by the auto industry for the protection of components from corrosion caused by road salt, acid rain, and other forms of environmental corrosion.

 Similar to 5230 in regards to corrosion protection, Xylan 5251 Silver is primarily used for fasteners.

-The FDA-compliant version of 1820, Xylan 8820 is a long-term release coating idea for manufacturers whose fabrication process dictates that parts are post-formed after coating.
+The FDA acceptable version of 1820, Xylan 8820 is a long-term release coating idea for manufacturers whose fabrication process dictates that parts are post-formed after coating.

 Xylan 8870 is a release coating that is stain, wear, abrasion, household chemical and high temperature resistant.

 Xylan 1331 & P-1391 FDA Acceptable Coating System

 This is a two-coat process of Xylan 1331 and Xylan P-1391; the combination of a high abrasion and wear resistance with the excellent release properties of the Xylan 1331 top coat.
 This coating is highly effective for food production companies where a non-stick surface is desirable.